zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ```

-### Supported encryption encoding values for ID tokens
+### Supported Encryption Encoding Values For ID Tokens

-These encryption encoding values for ID tokens are supported:
+The following encryption encoding values for ID tokens are supported:

 * A128CBC+HS256: [AES][aes]_128_CBC_HMAC_SHA_256 authenticated encryption using a 256 bit key
 * A256CBC+HS512: [AES][aes]_256_CBC_HMAC_SHA_512 authenticated encryption using a 512 bit key